microsoft/genaiscript/README.md

 # GenAIScript - Generative AI Scripting

-GenAIScript (formerly GenAIScript, CoArch) allows teams, including non-developers, to create and use GenAI-enhanced scripts.
+GenAIScript (formerly GPTools, CoArch) allows teams, including non-developers, to create and use GenAI-enhanced scripts.
 GenAIScript uses LLMs to enable a new kind of scripting that combines traditional code and natural language.

 ```js
 script({ title: "Code XRay" })